nadegelemperiere-aws/module-aws-resource-group/README.rst

 * Use specific keywords to model the expected infrastructure in the boto3 format.

-* Use shared SSO keywords relying on boto3 to check that the boto3 input matches the expected infrastructure
+* Use shared EC2 keywords based on boto3 to check that the boto3 input matches the expected infrastructure

 NB : It is not possible to completely specify the expected infrastructure, since some of the value returned by boto are not known before apply.
 The comparaison functions checks that all the specified data keys are present in the output, leaving alone the other undefined keys.